morheus9/Ansible-playbooks/README.md

 ```
 ansible test -vvv -m ping
 ```
-<br>You should see ONE ssh call.
+You should see ONE ssh call.
 Not a few.
 ### 4. Turn off gather_facts:
 ```
 gather_facts: no